ran-research-lab/frac3034/PITCHME.md

 ---

+### Pure virtual function

 * A **pure virtual** function is a virtual function whose declaration ends in =0 : ...
 Derived classes need to override/implement all inherited pure virtual functions.
 If they do not, they too will become abstract.
-An interesting 'feature' of C++ is that a class can define a pure virtual function that has an implementation.

 ---